VladaAlek/find-mysterious-word/README.md

 ## Deployment

 Readme.md file deployed  in [GitHub](https://github.com/ "GitHub").

 Python code from the run.py file deployed in [Heroku](https://www.heroku.com/)

     1. problems to log in to Heroku
      - this, seemingly simple step, required the action of the CI Tutor Team and repeated intervention of the Heroku Support team.

 run.py file imported python-built-in modules **"import sys"** and **"import time"**.
-Hence, the project runs without any additional packages in the requirements.txt file.
+Hence, the project runs without any additional packages in the requirements in txt file.

 ![Heroku Deployment Problems](/assets/images/heroku_deployment_problems.png)

 **Codeanywhere** - frequent failures when trying to upload captures to the image folder which caused the disruption of the workflow and delays in deployment.

 This project contains no *credentials*.

 The project is released under the **Common Creatives license**, allowing for its unrestricted use by individuals and entities.

 ### Acknowledgments